How to split finances when living together

 Rent is the biggest expense; how to split it up

-Rent will be the most substantial bill among roommates.
+Rent is usually the most substantial bill among roommates.
 Fortunately, you can split it in several ways.

 Many households split the rent evenly out of simplicity.
 However, this may not be the fairest outcome if rooms are different sizes, or there aren't enough parking spaces for every roommate.
 Thus, some households calculate rent by the private spaces (usually the bedroom or other amenities) that each person is using.